 Western States offers a variety of printing methods for your convenience.
 The method of printing used depends on the customers exact need and budget.
 There are three ways that Western States can print envelopes for you:

+Flexography, typically referred to as "flexo", is ideal for quality printed pieces that need to be completed quickly, economically, or in large quantities.
 An offshoot of letterpress, flexography uses the same raised image area, which is inked by an anilox roll.
 The roll is pressed directly against the envelope die cut to produce the image.
 Unlike heavy paste inks used on a traditional letterpress, flexographic ink is very watery.
 Consequently, the inks system consists of only two rollers rather than multiple-form rollers with heavy inks.
 Photopolymer plates are used for flexography printing.
 Whether water- or alcohol-based, flexographic inks enable high-speed print runs that dry instantly.
-This option is ideal for quality printed pieces that need to be completed quickly and economically.

 The oldest of the modern printing processes, letterpress printing uses a raised surface as the image area.
 This image area is inked by form rollers and is then pressed directly against the envelope die cut, thereby transferring the ink to the die cut.
 Although many plate materials are available for letterpress printing, we use flexible photopolymer plates exclusively.
 We use direct-to-plate technology to make the plate as much like the original art work as possible.
 The result is very good quality printing, at an economical price.